Society of Hispanic Professional Engineers By-Laws

 PROVISIONS FOR REMOVAL OF OFFICER

 A board meeting will be held to remove officer position(s).
-If two-thirds (⅔) of the present executive board vote for the removal of an officer position, then the officer position will be removed.
+If two-thirds (⅔) of the present executive board vote for removing an officer position, then the position will be removed.

-An officer may be removed from their position and the executive board if they violated the Society of Hispanic Professional Engineers by-laws/constitution or any related University of Illinois Chicago policies.
+Officers may be removed from their position and the executive board if they violate the Society of Hispanic Professional Engineers by-laws/constitution or any related University of Illinois Chicago policies.
 A warning shall be sent to the officer pending to be removed.
-The chapter advisor should be included in the process before the first warning is sent out.
+The chapter advisor should be included before the first warning is sent out.
 If there are no corrections to behavior or the matter is urgent, a board meeting will be held to remove an officer.
 An advisor must oversee the removal process.
-If two thirds of the present executive board vote for the removal of an officer or officer position and there is approval from the advisor, then the officer will be removed.
+If two-thirds of the present executive board vote for the removal of an officer or officer position and there is approval from the advisor, then the officer will be removed.

 Section 6: